-Remission of rates on separately used or inhabited parts of commercial rating units less than 20m2 general charges and wastewater charges creates a significant financial impediment to economic use of the separately used or inhabited parts and where the Council considers that it is equitable to do so.
+To provide relief from uniform annual general charges and wastewater charges for very small separately used or inhabited parts of commercial rating units (i.e. those less than 20m floor area) where the effect of multiple uniform annual general charges and wastewater charges creates a significant financial impediment to economic use of the separately used or inhabited parts and where the Council considers that it is equitable to do so.